inverno-io/inverno-dist/README.md

 @io.inverno.core.annotation.Module
 module io.inverno.example.sample_app {
     requires io.inverno.mod.boot;
-    requires io.inverno.mod.web;
+    requires io.inverno.mod.web.server;
 }
 ```

-Note that we declared the `io.inverno.mod.boot` and `io.inverno.mod.web` module dependencies since we want to create a REST application, please refer to the [Inverno modules documentation][inverno-mods-root-doc] to learn more.
+Note that we declared the `io.inverno.mod.boot` and `io.inverno.mod.web.server` module dependencies since we want to create a REST application, please refer to the [Inverno modules documentation][inverno-mods-root-doc] to learn more.

 We then can create the main class of our sample REST application in `src/main/java/io/inverno/example/sample_app/App.java`: